 The country is a party to the International Covenant on Civil and Political Rights.

-The government provided 17 second-tier religious groups with approximately 3.4 billion koruna ($162.8 million), with approximately 1.3 billion koruna ($62.25 million) given as a subsidy and 2.1 billion koruna ($100.6 million) as compensation for communal property in private and state hands that would not be returned to churches.
+The government provided 17 second-tier religious groups with approximately 3.3 billion koruna ($150.4 million), 1.2 billion koruna ($54.69 million) as a subsidy and 2.1 billion koruna ($95.71 million) as compensation for communal property in private and state hands that would not be returned.
 Five of the 22 second-tier groups declined all state funding.
 While accepting the state subsidy, the Baptist Union opted not to accept the compensation for unreturned property.
-The MOC provided 4.0 million koruna ($192,000) in grants for religiously oriented cultural activities in response to applications from a variety of religious groups.
+The MOC provided 2.8 million koruna ($128,000) in grants for religiously oriented cultural activities in response to applications from a variety of religious groups.

-The MOI continued to cooperate with the Jewish community on protection of Jewish sites in Prague and across the country.
+The MOI said it continued to cooperate with the Jewish community on protection of Jewish sites in Prague and across the country, but did not provide details.

 The country is a member of the International Holocaust Remembrance Alliance.